 Fixing (farm repairs)

-When working a small family farm, we have to learn to perform many task ourselves.
+Life on the farm would not be complete without breakdowns.
+When working a small family farm, we have to learn to perform many tasks ourselves.
 Fixing farm machinery is a regular part of farming a small family farm.

 Live on the farm is not all work.
 We enjoy our downtime relaxing with family.